Verb–Noun Collocations: Do, Have, Make, Take

 - She always does well in interviews.

-Have a bath / have a shower
+Have a coffee / have a drink

 - On Sundays, I like to have a bath and relax.

-Have a rest / a nap / a good night’s sleep
+Have a rest / have a nap

 - After walking for hours, we stopped to have a rest.